Blog Income Report – March 2017

 - I use Codeable whenever I need a developer to help me with something that is above my skill level.
 For design related issues (like adding a search bar) I reach out to Carina Gomez.
-If you need some help with your site, you can get a $10 off coupon here. ← That's a referral link.
-I only recommend them because I use them and have been very happy.

 - Make sure your newsletter signup forms are optimized for mobile.

 - If you have a sticky header form or a popup, it may look quite different on mobile.
 And remember, if you have a form in your sidebar, it will be pushed below your content on mobile.
 In other words, it will disappear.
 Make sure your mobile visitors have as good an experience as your desktop visitors.